AyobamiMichael/KCICA/README.md

 ## Acknowledgments

-This implementation is inspired by kernel-based methods and contrastive learning techniques.
+This implementation is inspired by my technical paper the method of optimal non-linear extrapolation of vector random functions on the basis of canonical expansion and also kernel-based methods and contrastive learning techniques.
 Special thanks to the PyTorch community for providing excellent tools and resources.

 ## Contact